AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

             _authContext = new AuthenticationContext(Constants.SecurityAuthority);
         }

-``AuthenticationContext`` instances take care of communicating with the authority and also maintain a local cache of tokens.
-Tokens have a fixed lifetime, typically one hour, but they can be refreshed by the authenticating authority for a longer period.
-If the refresh period has expired, the credentials have to be presented to the authority again.
+``AuthenticationContext`` instances are responsible for communicating with the authority and also maintain a local cache of tokens.
+Tokens have a fixed lifetime (typically one hour); however, they can be refreshed by the authenticating authority for a longer period.
+If the refresh period has expired, the credentials must be presented to the authority again.
-Happily, the ``AcquireToken`` method hides these details from client programmers.
+The ``AcquireToken`` method hides these details from client programmers.
 As long as you call ``AcquireToken`` before each HTTP call, you will have a valid token.
-Here is how that is done:
+Here is the code:

 .. code:: c#